 Worrying about fraud and disputes can take up your valuable time and energy.
 While we are constantly working to keep your business secure, there are steps you should take to be proactive too.
 Here are a few best practices to help you protect your account and keep disruptions to a minimum.

 Just like Square strives to understand your business, you should know your average customer.
 You can ID customers for in-person transactions, but when handling large online or card-not-present transactions, it’s important to make sure the customer’s purchases and requests make sense.
 More than anything, trust your gut.
 If you get strange requests(a money transfer request, for instance), don’t proceed with the transaction.

 Documentation and proof of service are your best friends .

 You should save receipts, invoices, and contracts up to 18 months after a sale.
 That way, if you ever need to fight a chargeback, you have all the evidence you and the card company need.
 If you don’t currently use this kind of documentation to keep track of your transactions, Square offers invoice and contract templates that can be customized to your business.
 Every transaction you have with Square generates an email that is sent to you, and your Square Dashboard has records of your sales.

 Remove the risk of liability with the right hardware.

 If you swipe a chip-enabled card on a magstripe reader, you accept the liability for any chargebacks that may occur.
 This means that even if you follow transaction best practices and keep track of documentation, you can be liable to cover chargebacks and fraudulent charges.
 With a reader that accepts chip cards and mobile payments, you can accept all cards and reduce your risk of chargebacks.
-The Square Reader for Contactless and Chip is just $49 — a small investment that goes a long way in preventing future loss.

 Square Secure is here to protect your business so you can focus on your next sale.
 Click here to learn more.